Author Guidelines

 a.
 For periodicals

 Alagaraja, K. 1962.
 Observations on the length-weight relationship of pearl oyster.
 J. Mar.
 Biol.
-Ass.
+Assoc.
 India, 4: 198- 205. (followed by DOI if any)

 b.
 For proceedings of symposia, special issues, etc.

 Damodaran, N., J. Toll, M. Pendleton, C. Mulligan, D. Deforest, M. Kluck, M.S.
 Brancato and J. Felmy.
 1999.
 Cost analysis of TBT self-polishing copolymer paints and tin-free alternatives for use on deep-sea vessels.
 In: A. Champ, T.J.
-Fox and A. J. Mearns (Eds.), Proceedings of the International Symposium on the Treatment of Regulated Discharges from Shipyards and Drydocks, Vol. 4, Marine Technology Society, Washington D. C. 20036. pp153 -168.
+Fox and A. J. Mearns (Eds.), Proceedings of the International Symposium on the Treatment of Regulated Discharges from Shipyards and Drydocks, Vol. 4, Marine Technology Society, Washington D. C. 20036. p153 -168.

 c.
 For books